Izin/tic-tac-toe/README.md

 ```

 ###Warning
 Single player is not implemented.
-To play with a friend, I advize you to use
+So you can play alternately Player1 and then
-an instant terminal sharing app, like [tmate](http://tmate.io/).
+Player2, or (much better) play with a friend using an instant terminal
-Then, enjoy the fun ;).
+sharing app, like [tmate](http://tmate.io/), which is definitely super cool ;).

 ###Ideas, Bugs